-All borrowers should understand that private refinancing comes with a couple of risks that should be understood before opting for the private sector option.
+All borrowers should understand that private refinancing comes with a couple of risks.

 The first concern is that refinancing your federal loans with a private lender wipes away all of the perks that go with federal loans.
 That means no public service loan forgiveness and no income-driven repayments if you lose your job or have your salary cut.

 The second concern is that there is no way to undo a loan refinance or consolidation.
-Once it is processed, it is permanent.
+Once processed, the refinance is permanent.
 You cannot change your new private loan back into a federal loan.
 If you decide to refinance, you better be sure about your decision.

 The Best of Both Worlds

-Even though aggressive repayment and waiting for PSLF are polar opposite strategies, borrowers who are on the fence can split the difference.
+Even though aggressive repayment and waiting for PSLF are polar opposite strategies, borrowers on the fence can split the difference.

 Spitting the difference is pretty simple:

 - Sign up for an income-driven repayment plan and work towards PSLF.